babygang-c64/BygShellV2/README.md

 **LSBLK**

-LSBLK identifies and lists connected disk devices, it returns number of drives in SH%
+LSBLK identifies and lists connected disk devices, it returns number of drives in SH% and devices list in SH$

 ![Lsblk](images/lsblk.png)